Does Your Client Need a Financial Advisor?by

-What’s a financial advisor’s greatest fear?
+What’s a financial services professional's greatest fear?
 The COVID-19 pandemic last forever?
 Another lockdown?
 A 20-percent decline in the stock market?
 No, it’s their client’s accountant asking the client, “Do you know how much you paid your financial advisor?
 What do they do for you?”
 Perhaps you have even asked these questions of some of your clients.

 Local accountants in private practice offer different levels of service.
 You might offer financial planning as an advisory service.
 Maybe you don’t, and some of your clients work with financial advisors at a large firm or a registered investment advisor (RIA).
 Getting advice and completing transactions comes at a cost.
 Are your clients paying for a service they don’t need?
 As a fiduciary, you are in a good position to provide guidance.